top of page

 BIO

-Other releases include The Sound of Lasso by The Lasso, Voyager by Maraj, The Right Hands Round by The Bowhunter Stringband and four solo video singles: Let The WaveSnowsuit, The Most Wonderful Time and Old Man Winter.
+Her band recordings include two Hearth & Hymn albums, The Sound of Lasso by The Lasso, Voyager by Maraj, The Right Hands Round by The Bowhunter Stringband and five singles: Now!
+Let The WaveSnowsuit, The Most Wonderful Time and Old Man Winter.

 bottom of page